merkle-open/generator-nitro/app/templates/project/docs/nitro.md

     {{component name='Example' data='example-variant' template='example-2'}}

+There also is a possibility to pass data to subcomponents by providing a data object as second parameter or as hash option.

+    {{component 'Example' exampleContent}}
+    {{component 'Example' data=exampleContent}}

 ### Render Partials

 Render a partial (HTML snippet).
 Partials are placed in `views/_partials/` as `*.html` files (e.g. `head.html`).